Paskinho/microtasks/README.md

 # microtasks
-This is microtasks of It-Incubator
+This is microtasks of It-Incubator from Igor